sidiousvic/phantom/README.md

 # 🔧 <a name="developers">Developers</a>

-`phantom` is written in TypeScript and bundled using Webpack.
+Phantom is written in TypeScript and bundled using Webpack.

 ## Instructions